New Year's Eve: The Biggest Celebration for the Post-Soviets

-How is it so that atheists in the USSR decorated fir trees in December?
+Why did the atheists in the USSR decorated fir trees in December?
 Who delivered the gifts - Santa or KGB?
 Would communist kids get presents or just coal?

 The German tradition of tree decoration was brought to Russia by Peter the Great.
 After the Revolution of 1917, this Tzarist/Religious/Burgeios celebration was put in question and was not celebrated for 30 years.
 In post-WWII USSR celebrating the New Year became a norm, a type of omen of the fact that life became better, with room for joy and fun.
+Elements of celebrating Christmas were merged with New Year festivities Since the Orthodox Christmas is celebrated in January and is a purely religious holiday, gift exchanges became part of the New Year’s Eve.

 It was a celebration of hopes - the one day in the year when even the jaded adults turned into kids and anticipated miracles.

-December.
-The anticipation of magic.
+December: The anticipation of magic

 Millions of Soviet families living in millions of identical ‘khruschevka’ apartment boxes, would bust out their identical Christmas trees (or, rather New Year fir trees) manufactured in the same factory, likely named after Lenin, and the sacred ritual would begin.

 Things made for ‘at home assembly’ in the USSR required several additional manipulations before one could start enjoying them.
-The country said a definite ‘NO!’ to the instant capitalist joys.
+The country said a definite ‘Nyet!’ to the instant capitalist joys.
 Our father would bring his toolkit from the balcony and after an hour or so, our plastic urban beauty would be ready for decoration.

 Only years later, I realised that the magical chest in which our New Year tree toys were stored was a mere shoebox.